near-examples/storage-examples/cross-contract-hello-as/README.md

-# Donations Assemblyscript
+# Cross-Contract Assemblyscript

-An example on how to write AS contracts
+An example on how to write AS cross-contract code